mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_EXT_SET_SPEED
 `00 ff 9a 20 XX CHECKSUM`
-- Set the motor speed to XX (in RPM).
-Normal values are between 1 and 25 RPM.In contrast to CMD_SET_DEFAULT SPEED, this will not be written to non-volatile memory which has limited write cycles.
+- Set the motor speed to XX (in RPM with lowest 2 decimal bits e.g. 0x0E = 3.5 RPM).
+Normal values are between 1 and 25 RPM.
+In contrast to CMD_SET_DEFAULT SPEED, this will not be written to non-volatile memory which has limited write cycles.
-This means that this command can be used to change motor speed real time without a fear of deteriorating flash memory.
+This means that this command can be used to change motor speed daily without a fear of deteriorating flash memory.

 ##### CMD_EXT_SET_DEFAULT_SPEED
 `00 ff 9a 30 XX CHECKSUM`
-- Set the default motor speed to XX (in RPM).
+- Set the default motor speed to XX (in RPM with lowest 2 decimal bits e.g. 0x0E = 3.5 RPM).
 Normal values are between 1 and 25 RPM.
-In contrast to CMD_SET_SPEED, this will be written to non-volatile memory.
+In contrast to CMD_SET_SPEED, this will be written to non-volatile memory so don't use it to switch speeds daily!

 ##### CMD_EXT_SET_MINIMUM_VOLTAGE
 `00 ff 9a 40 XX CHECKSUM`